 For badges with prerequisites, the Scoutmaster must furnish the merit badge instructor with a partial blue card or a letter addressed to the instructor detailing which requirements have been met.
-Prerequisites are listed on a separate attachment along with the merit badge schedule.
+Prerequisites are listed on page 14.

 If requirements are not completed, the counselor will issue a partial merit badge blue card.
 If a partial is issued, the Scoutmaster should assist in locating a counselor to subsequently complete the badge.
 There are no exceptions to completing requirements and requirements cannot be altered or changed for any reason.